lifethroughcode/hylia.blog/src/posts/beginner-steps-to-digital-security.md

 Password manager - bitwarden / lastpass / keypass xc for people that know what they're doing

 make sure you have backups unencrypted and save them to a veracrypt volume on usb.

+2fa options.

+Privacy options on browsers etc.